 Synopsis: A family of battlers, living on the flight path, near a major airport, tries to save their beloved humble home from development.

-Why See This Film: This film is a hilarious, affectionate look at Australian life, poking gentle fun at many of our habits and concerns.
-Made by Rob Sitch, another TV comedian from D-Generation and The Late Show, this film includes some of our great comic actors, particularly Michael Caton, but also Stephen Curry and Eric Bana (before he became a Hollywood action hero).
-This film was very successful at the box office and was chosen as Australia’s favourite Australian film in polls in 2005, 2008 and 2011.
+Why See This Film: This film is a hilarious, affectionate look at Australian working-class life, poking gentle fun at many of our habits and concerns.
+The film captured the language and obsessions of a very average family, who try to hold on to their modest house right next to and airport.
+Catch-phrases from the film have entered the Australian vernacular.
+Made by Rob Sitch and the Working Dog team, who were TV comedians from The D-Generation and The Late Show, this film includes some of our great comic actors, particularly Michael Caton, but also Stephen Curry and Eric Bana (before he became a Hollywood action hero).
+This film was very successful at the box office and was chosen as Australia’s favourite Australian film in polls in 2005, 2008 and 2011, though non-Aussie audiences may find it baffling.

 If you liked this film, try: Crackerjack (13), The Dish (79), The Rage in Placid Lake (30), Bad Eggs (139), Kenny (not my cuppa but lots love it)